sdelpinoc/courses-midudev-giffy-app/Notes.md

 - `yarn dev`

 ## Installations
+- To handle routes, redirections, etc.
     - `yarn add react-router-dom`

+- To use a pollify for the IntersectionObserver API:
     - `yarn add intersection-observer`

-- Is for only make once request/action
+- Is for only make once request/action:
     - `yarn add just-debounce-it`

 - For the eslint, install:
     - `yarn add --dev eslint-config-react-app eslint`

+- To handle forms:
+    - `yarn add formik`
+    - `yarn add react-hook-form`

+- To handle CSS:
+    - `yarn add @emotion/core`

 - useReducer